 Locate an ACVR Radiologist or Radiation Oncologist in your area.

-Imaging equipment includes 2 DR rooms (Eklin), 1 RF room with digital fluoroscopy and Fuji DR plate, 1 mobile OME C-arm with 15 & 30 fps imaging, GE 8-slice helical CT scanner, 1.5 Tesla GE MR, MyLab ultrasound machine, 1 planar gamma camera, and Philips iSite PACS system.
+Imaging equipment includes 2 DR rooms (Eklin Canon 50G plate), 1 recently renovated RF suite with digital fluoroscopy, 1000mAs overhead tube and Fuji DR plate, 1 mobile OME C-arm with 15 & 30 fps imaging, GE 8-slice helical CT scanner, 1.5 T GE MR, 2-new GE LOGIQ E9 with XDclear ultrasound including contrast harmonics, GPS tracking, MR/CT fusion, and 4D, new GE LOGIQe Expert ultrasound, 1 new planar gamma camera, and Philips iSite PACS system with RIS and electronic reporting.
+Nine dictating stations with three monitors each and one OsiriX station are available for radiologist and resident use.
+Future upgrades include an Imaging Center with large animal capable 3T MRI and 64-slice CT.

-Distribution of effort in the Section and Department will be determined in accordance with the service needs, academic priorities, and the candidate’s expertise and academic goals in diagnostic imaging.
-Clinical teaching and service in UW Veterinary Care, lecture and laboratory instruction of veterinary students and house officers, and independent and collaborative research are negotiable (tenure track vs. clinical track).
-Extensive opportunities for collaborative research exist at the University, including the Wisconsin Institutes of Medical Research (WIMR) and the Medical Physics Department, which are within walking distance of the Veterinary School.
-WIMR has state of the art imaging equipment currently benefit UW Veterinary faculty.
+Outstanding collaborative research opportunities exist within the School of Veterinary Medicine and throughout the University, including the Wisconsin Institutes of Medical Research (WIMR) and the Medical Physics Department, which are within walking distance of the Veterinary School.
+WIMR has state of the art imaging equipment, which currently benefit UW Veterinary faculty.